enricoros/big-AGI/src/modules/aix/AIX.README.md

   - `aix.router.ts`: Defines the TRPC router for AIX operations.
   - `aix.wiretypes.ts`: Contains Zod schemas for types incoming from the client (AixWire_Content schema, etc.)
   - `IntakeHandler.ts`: Manages the downstream communication from AIX router, streaming data and control objects to the client.
+  - `PartTransmitter.ts`: Used (by the chatGenerate/parsers) to searialize and transmit AixWire_Parts to the client.

 - Dispatch (`/server/dispatch`):
   - Chat Generation (`/server/dispatch/chatGenerate`):